 - Students must have demonstrated an academic interest in the region where they plan to study abroad.
 Students can show this interest through relevant language study, taking a course that focuses on the region of the host country, or taking a course in a discipline directly related to the focus of the study abroad program.

 - Students must take at least one course while abroad towards their major or core requirements.
 Students may petition this requirement if they have completed their core and their major requirements.

 - Prior to going abroad, students are expected to have begun language study and completed University Writing.

 Additional Summer Requirements

-Students must be registered for two semester at General Studies before departing on a study abroad program.
+Students must be registered for two semesters at General Studies before departing on a study abroad program.